seedon198/KISS/hardware/README.md

 This directory contains the hardware design files for the KISS Fuzzer.

+## Documentation Overview

+This hardware directory contains comprehensive documentation for building the KISS Fuzzer device:

+- **[components-summary.md](components-summary.md)**: Quick reference list of all hardware components and specifications
+- **[BOM.md](BOM.md)**: Complete Bill of Materials with part numbers, suppliers, and cost estimates
+- **[assembly-guide.md](assembly-guide.md)**: Step-by-step assembly instructions and testing procedures
+- **[pinout.md](pinout.md)**: Detailed GPIO pin assignments and electrical specifications
+- **[README.md](README.md)**: Hardware overview and design specifications (this file)

+For builders and manufacturers, start with the components summary for an overview, use the BOM to procure parts, then follow the assembly guide for construction.

+---

 ## PCB Design

 The main PCB is designed around the Raspberry Pi Pico W (RP2040) and includes: